Ohio Car Seat & Booster Laws

-Car crashes can deadly, but you can do a lot to make sure your children are safe.
+You can do a lot to make sure your children are safe, most importantly to use a car seat correctly.
 We’ve provided some important info below to help with that:

 Ohio Car Seat Law